 And what is the natural response when they need more information or want to purchase?

-Customers with a strong intention to buy prefer to call because:
+Customers with a strong intention to buy prefer to call because of:

-- Personalized.
-Busy customers don’t have time to search through pages of content to find the answers that are relevant to them.
-With a phone call they get personalized answers which give them the confidence to make a purchase.
+- Personalization: Busy customers don’t have time to search through pages of content to find the answers that are relevant to them.
+With a phone call, they get personalized answers which give them the confidence to make a purchase.

 Mobile being the primary way that people find your website will only grow.
 The natural next step to finding a relevant business through a smartphone is making a call.
-You need to be tracking those calls.
+Thus, you need to be tracking those calls.

-According to a study by Google², 61% of mobile phone users will call when they are ready to buy.
+Well, it’s true!
+According to a study by Google, 61% of mobile phone users will call when they are ready to buy.

 Google’s data showed that calls were particularly important for high ticket items like finance or travel.

-Customers who are going to pay a significant amount of money for a product or service, usually have questions that they want answered.
+It’s absolutely rational that customers who intend to pay a significant amount of money for a product or service, usually have questions that they want answered.
 Fail to provide this “high touch” interaction and you’ll miss the sale.

-If you aren’t tracking those phone calls, then you may have no visibility over what may be the most important aspect of your business.
+If you aren’t tracking those phone calls, then you possibly have no visibility over what may be the most important aspect of your business.

 This leads to one of the most important aspects of measuring calls.
 Making sure you are not killing off your best performing marketing campaigns.

-Imagine that you are running a Facebook ad campaign.
-Business appears to be thriving but when you look at your Google Analytics all of the contact form submissions appear to be being generated by your Google Ads
+Imagine you are running a Facebook ad campaign.
+Business appears to be thriving but when you look at your Google Analytics all of the contact form submissions appear to be being generated by your Google Ads.

+What went wrong?
 Chances are it’s because you weren’t measuring calls.
 Those Facebook ads could have been generating calls.
-If you aren’t tracking them , you’ll miss this critical piece of information.
+If you aren’t tracking them, you’ll miss this critical piece of information.

 The reason for this uncertainty is that you don’t have call tracking in place so you don’t understand your customer’s journey.
 You can’t see all of the steps your customer goes through before making a purchase.

-This can easily lead you to misallocate resources.
+This can easily lead you to waste budget on ineffective marketing assets.
 If you are just measuring contact form submissions or live chat interactions it might seem that providing better phone support is a waste of money.

-But accurately track your calls and you may find that most customers want to call before buying.
+But accurately measure your calls and you may find that most customers want to call before buying.
 Missed calls equal missed sales.
 Once you understand this part of your customers’ journey, you will invest your budget more confidently on the channels that generate leads for your business.

 Data is critical because it gives such a powerful competitive edge to the businesses that possess it.